Global offices Careers

 What are DEI analytics?

 DEI analytics are a collection of metrics used to measure, analyze, and interpret DEI-related data within an organization.
 They help quantify DEI trends, identify gaps with organizational goals, and inform decision-making.
-These metrics may include:
+Some examples of common DEI analytics include:

 1. Current workforce demographics: Illustrating the diversity of the workforce (e.g., gender, race, age, disability status, etc.) can help identify areas where representation may be lacking.